email: roadarch@outlook.com

 Baton Rouge, LA

 The Fleur de Lis Cocktail Lounge had opened by 1946.
 The neon tubing was installed by that time.
 When the place added pizza in the early 1950s, it was such a hit that it eventually was renamed Fleur de Lis Pizza.
 I don't know when the "Roman Pizza" neon was added to the facade.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 Coca-Cola